Skip to content

 Absorb

-Communities and ecosystems across the Sahel region are stressed and susceptible to intense unusual shocks such as droughts and floods.
-However, the cultures and the ecosystems exist today because they have inherited certain traits that often provide an unexpected resilience in the face of change.
+The capacity of a system to absorb shocks, or stressors, is indicative of its resilience.
+Absorption of shocks within fragile systems, whether human communities or ecosystems, is particularly challenging.
+Communities and ecosystems across the Sahel are stressed and susceptible to intense, unusual shocks such as droughts and floods.
+However, these cultures and ecosystems persist because they have inherited traits that often provide unexpected resilience in the face of change.

 Building resilient food systems to meet basic food security and nutrition provides a critical buffer to shocks of all kinds.
 Ecological restoration, social safeguards, early warning systems, and anticipatory actions also reduce negative impacts from inevitable stressors.